---

 # Build a real-time dashboard

-In this guide you'll learn how to build a real-time analytics dashboard from scratch, for free, using just 3 tools: Tinybird, Tremor, and Next.js.
-You'll end up with a dashboard and enough familiarity with Tremor to adjust the frontend & data visualization for your own projects in the future.
+Learn how to build a real-time analytics dashboard from scratch for free using 3 tools: Tinybird, Tremor, and Next.js.
+The result is a dashboard and enough familiarity with Tremor to adjust the frontend and data visualization for your own projects.

 {% button